naveen16/TerminalAssessment/README.md

 ## 3- Performance metrics

-The bash script that copied the token-transfer data into the postgres instance took a total of 7629 seconds which is 2 Hours, 7 Mins, and 8 Seconds.
+The bash script that copied the token-transfer data into the postgres instance took a total of <b>7629 seconds<b> which is 2 Hours, 7 Mins, and 8 Seconds.

 Rows of data in token_transfer table: 219,222,954